 In order to qualify for Social Security benefits, a recipient must earn a certain number of Social Security credits.
 Forty is the minimum number in most cases.
 One work credit is equal to three months of Social Security benefits.
 The amount required to earn a credit will go up from $1,360 to $1,410 in 2020.

-Marc Whitehead Are Here to Help You In 2020
+Marc Whitehead & Associates Are Here to Help You In 2020

 The Houston disability attorneys at Marc Whitehead and Associates are dedicated to helping persons who are rightfully due disability benefits from the Social Security Administration, Veterans Administration or private insurance companies.

-If your claim for disability benefits has been unfairly denied, reach out to Marc Whitehead and Associates without delay to schedule a free initial consultation with one of our highly experienced Social Security disability attorneys.
+If your claim for disability benefits has been unfairly denied, call Marc Whitehead and Associates at 800-562-9830 without delay to schedule a free initial consultation with one of our highly experienced Social Security disability attorneys.
 We are headquartered in Houston, TX but serve clients all over the U.S.